Generic Name: diltiazem hydrochloride

 - Intravenous diltiazem and intravenous beta-blockers should not be administered together or in close proximity (within a few hours).

 - Patients with ventricular tachycardia.
-Administration of other calcium channel blockers to patients with wide complex tachycardia (QRS ≥ 0.12 seconds) has resulted in hemodynamic deterioration and ventricular fibrillation.
-It is important that an accurate pretreatment diagnosis distinguish wide complex QRS tachycardia of supraventricular origin from that of ventricular origin prior to administration of diltiazem hydrochloride injection.
+Administration of other calcium channel blockers to patients with wide complex tachycardia (QRS ≥0.12 seconds) has resulted in hemodynamic deterioration and ventricular fibrillation.
+It is important that an accurate pretreatment diagnosis distinguish wide complex QRS tachycardia of superventricular origin from that of ventricular origin prior to administration of diltiazem hydrochloride injection.

-1.Cardiac Conduction.
-Diltiazem prolongs AV nodal conduction and refractoriness that may rarely result in second- or third-degree AV block or sinus rhythm.
+Diltiazem prolongs AV nodal conduction and refractoriness that may rarely result in second- or third-degree AV block in sinus rhythm.
 Concomitant use of diltiazem with agents known to affect cardiac conduction may result in additive effects (see PRECAUTIONS, Drug Interactions).
-If high degree AV block occurs in sinus rhythm, intravenous diltiazem should be discontinued and appropriate supportive measures instituted (see OVERDOSAGE).
+If high-degree AV block occurs in sinus rhythm, intravenous diltiazem should be discontinued and appropriate supportive measures instituted (see OVERDOSAGE).

 Diltiazem hydrochloride is extensively metabolized by the liver and excreted by the kidneys and in bile.
 The drug should be used with caution in patients with impaired renal or hepatic function (see WARNINGS).
 High intravenous dosages (4.5 mg/kg tid) administered to dogs resulted in significant bradycardia and alterations in AV conduction.
 In subacute and chronic dog and rat studies designed to produce toxicity, high oral doses of diltiazem were associated with hepatic damage.
 In special subacute hepatic studies, oral doses of 125 mg/kg and higher in rats were associated with histological changes in the liver, which were reversible when the drug was discontinued.
 In dogs, oral doses of 20 mg/kg were also associated with hepatic changes; however, these changes were reversible with continued dosing.